inclement/inclem.net/content/25022017-pyonicrelease1.2.rst

 and (in Python 2) ``raw_input`` functions.
 These would previously crash as the interpreter isn't really being run in a shell, so the way they try to take input doesn't work.
-They are now overridden with new replacements, which should hopefully behave the same way as the originals are supposed to but via a more convenient popup gui for the text to be entered.
+They are now overridden with new replacements, which should hopefully behave roughly the same way as the originals are supposed to, but via a more convenient popup gui for the text to be entered.

 I'm still working on file editing and other Python management